A Galois correspondence for automorphism groups of structures with the Lascar Property: Introduction

-From now on, all the structures $M$ considered in this paper will be countable and in a countable language.
-Also, we will denote by $\mathbf{A}(M)$ the set of Galois algebraically closed sets of $M$ of the form $\mrm{acl}^{\mrm{g}}_M(A)$ for $A$ a finite subset of $M$, where ``Galois algebraic closure'' is as in Galois theory, cf. \ref{algebraicity}.
-As well known, for $\omega$-categorical structures $M$, the hypothesis of weak elimination of imaginaries admits many equivalent definitions, the one that will be relevant to our paper, and which was crucial for \cite{Paolini_BLMS}, is the following: for every open subgroup $H$ of $G = \mrm{Aut}(M)$ there is a (unique) $K \in \mathbf{A}(M)$ such that $G_{(K)} \leq H \leq G_{\{K\}}$, where $G_{(K)}$ and $G_{\{K\}}$ denote ``pointwise stabilizer'' and ``setwise stabilizer'', respectively.
+From now on, all the structures $M$ considered in this paper will be countable and in a countable language, and $G=\mathrm{Aut}(M)$.
+Also, we will denote by $\mathbf{A}(M)$ the set of algebraically closed sets of $M$ of the form $\mathrm{acl}_M(A)$ for $A$ a finite subset of $M$, where ``algebraic closure'' is the standard model theoretic operator, cf. \ref{algebraicity}.
+As is well known, for $\omega$-categorical structures $M$, the hypothesis of weak elimination of imaginaries admits many equivalent definitions; the one that will be relevant to our paper, and which was crucial for \cite{Paolini_BLMS}, is the following: for every open subgroup $H$ of $G = \mathrm{Aut}(M)$ there is a (unique) $K \in \mathbf{A}(M)$ such that $G_{(K)} \leqslant H \leqslant G_{\{K\}}$, where $G_{(K)}$ and $G_{\{K\}}$ denote ``pointwise stabilizer'' and ``setwise stabilizer'', respectively.
 This condition arose naturally also outside of the $\omega$-categorical context, and it appeared elsewhere in the literature, in particular in the works of Poizat \cite[Chapter 16]{poizat} on one side, and Evans and Lascar \cite{Evans_ACF} on the other side.
-We will see that this condition, together with a natural saturation assumption, allows for the techniques from \cite{Paolini_BLMS} to be applied outside of the context of $\omega$-categorical structures (while at the same time subsuming the $\omega$-categorical context).
-We isolate these two conditions in the following definition:
+We will see that this condition, together with a saturation assumption, allows for the techniques from \cite{Paolini_BLMS} to be applied outside of the context of $\omega$-categorical structures (while at the same time subsuming the $\omega$-categorical context).
+This leads to our standing hypothesis: